 - The powers that be must make sure that the technology deployed for the making of the smart city is constantly being updated to the latest developments available – thus ensuring that the technology is current and not obsolete.

 Smart City IT Landscape:

-YITSOL’s Socially Aware Integrated Command Control Center includes the following:
+YITSOL’s Socially Aware Integrated Command & Control Center (SAI3C) includes: